JihyeBae13/EMBC22_KTD_EEG_PublicDataTest/README.md

 2. Code_Step02_KTD_EEG_wQuantization
 3. Code_Step03A_EEG_DataA

-The data A (EEG set) is available at the the following wegsite: https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698
+The Data A (EEG set) is available at the the following wegsite: https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698
-A proper citation is required to use this data set, as described in the website.

 For Data B,
 1. Code_Step01B_EEG_DataB